 Without fuel and oil, your car is useless.
 The same is true in your relationship.
-Fuel, or (emotional energy) can be costly, but if you want to get from one place to another, you’ll find a way to get it.
-Going the cheap route may work for a time, but at some point, it will clog your system and be an even harder task to clean it out and start over.
-As is often the case, these breakdowns occur at the most inopportune times, never when you’re ready for them.
+Fuel or emotional energy can be costly but if you want to get from one place to another, you’ll find a way to get it, right?
+Going the cheap or too easy route may work for a time, but at some point, it will clog your system and be a harder task to clean it out and start over.
+As is often the case, these “breakdowns” occur at the most inopportune times, never when you’re ready for them.
 Take the time and make the investment to use fresh, uncontaminated fuel.

 Maintenance for your relationship

-- Listen for a rough sounding engine, a.k.a. the heart of your relationship.
-If it sounds off, find out the cause and begin fixing it.
-You may have to do a lot of trouble-shooting.
-If it’s purring nicely, enjoy the ride, but remember you got that smooth ride from doing maintenance.
+- Listen for a rough sounding engine, i.e. the heart of your relationship.
+If it sounds “off”, find the cause and begin fixing it.
+You may have to do a lot of troubleshooting.
+If it is the definition of smooth itself, enjoy the ride, but remember that you got that smooth ride from doing maintenance.

-- Take turns navigating so that you can understand how the other person sees the “road” up ahead and be open to alternative routes to your destination.
-Understand that your styles of communication often differ.
+- Take turns navigating so that you can better understand how the other person sees the road up ahead and be open to alternative routes to your destination.
+Work on accepting that your styles of communication often differ.

 - Don’t be a back seat driver.
 If you want to be a part of the planning or have ideas about how your relationship vehicle can run more efficiently, sit in the front.
 Back seat driving, interrogating, or complaining usually gets you the opposite of what you want.